Will Benson Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 22nd in the league with a collective 8.3 strikeouts per nine innings.

-- The Cubs have the 13th-ranked team ERA among all MLB pitching staffs (4.13).
+- The Cubs have the 15th-ranked team ERA among all MLB pitching staffs (4.15).

-- The Cubs surrender the third-fewest home runs in baseball (112 total, one per game).
+- Cubs pitchers combine to give up the fifth-fewest home runs in baseball (116 total, 1.1 per game).

-- His most recent appearance was out of the bullpen on Saturday when the left-hander threw 4 1/3 innings against the St. Louis Cardinals, surrendering one earned run while giving up two hits.
+- In his most recent time out on Saturday, the righty threw six innings against the St. Louis Cardinals, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.